Skip to main content

 Content Security Policy (CSP) is a browser standard to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the context of another website.
 A policy, determining which stylesheets, scripts and other assets are allowed to run, is sent with every request and is parsed and enacted by the browser.

-How the policy is set
+How the policy is set and changed

 How violations are reported